calvinckho/capacitor-jitsi-meet/README.md

 ```

 ## Production Jitsi Server Configuration
 https://meet.jitsi.si is designed for testing purposes when used with the Jitsi API.
 According to Jitsi, it is not intended for production use.
 Meetings created with this server will be limited to 5 minutes.
-In addition, also note that fully anonymous meetings are no longer possible under the Jitsi Meet API when using this server (see authentication post below).
+In addition, also note that [fully anonymous meetings are no longer possible](https://jitsi.org/blog/authentication-on-meet-jit-si/) under the Jitsi Meet API when using this server.

 The examples here use `url: 'https://meet.jit.si'` for the Jitsi server, but this server is only intended for test usage.